microsoft/CLRInstrumentationEngine/docs/troubleshooting.md

 `CProfilerManager::AddInstrumentationMethod()` provides the logic for loading each InstrumentationMethod and calling Initialize() on them.

 CLRIE's main purpose is to coordinate instrumentation, so callbacks such as `CProfilerManager::JITCompilationStarted()` and `CProfilerManager::GetReJITParameters()` are also good places to inspect.

+#### Loading Symbols for CLR/.NET modules

+In order to debug issues, it is pertinent to have symbols (ie. pdb files) for the modules/assemblies that the process is using.
+This will aid in investigating IL issues at the point of failure (eg. ProgramInvalidException).

+If you are debugging with Visual Studio, make sure you have "Microsoft Symbol Server" enabled for symbol loading in *Tools > Options > Debugging > Symbols > Symbol file locations*.
+Symbols for both managed modules such as clr.dll and native modules like kernel32.dll are available to be loaded.